oddityseeker/cam_unhider/README.md

 ## Configuration

-`MAX_PROBE_ID` in `HookMain.java` controls the probing range (default `32`, covers virtually all known devices). `TARGET_PACKAGES` can be used to restrict the hook to specific packages directly in code, in addition to the LSPosed Scope setting.
+`MAX_PROBE_ID` in `HookMain.java` controls the probing range (default `32`, covers all known devices). `TARGET_PACKAGES` can be used to restrict the hook to specific packages directly in code, in addition to the LSPosed Scope setting.

 ## Limitations & disclaimer